cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/integrating-data-from-dada2-into-microbiomestat.md

   structure.
 ---

-# Integrating Data from DADA2 into MicrobiomeStat
+# Importing Data from DADA2 into MicrobiomeStat

 This guide will walk you through the steps required to convert and integrate data from DADA2 into MicrobiomeStat.